The Brownian transport map: Introduction

-We see that $p$ satisfies the Poincar\'e inequality with the same constant as $\gamma$ which is also the constant of $\gamma_d$.

-Of course, there is no reason for the Brownian transport map from $\gamma$ to $p$ to be a contraction without any conditions on the target measure $p$.
-There are however, at least, two mechanisms which in principle could facilitate such contractions.
+Before presenting our first result we discuss the types of measures for which it is reasonable to expect that the Brownian transport map will be an almost-sure contraction (the reader is referred to section \ref{sec:prem} for the exact definition).
 The rough intuition is that if the measure $\gamma$ is squeezed into a more concentrated measure then the transport map should be a contraction.
-We can make this intuition precise in two ways.
+We focus on several mechanisms which in principle could facilitate such contractions.
 The first mechanism works by requiring that $S:=\text{diam}(\supp (p))$ is finite so that the entire mass of $p$ is confined into a region with finite volume.
-The second mechanism works by imposing convexity assumptions on $p$: We say that $p$ is $\cc$-log-concave for some $\cc\in \R$ if
+The second mechanism, inspired by Caffarelli's result, works by imposing convexity assumptions on $p$: We say that $p$ is $\cc$-log-concave for some $\cc\in \R$ if it has smooth density and

 Note that we allow $\cc$ to take negative values and that the case $\cc=0$ corresponds to $p$ being log-concave.
 When $\cc\ge 1$ we see that $p$ is more log-concave than $\gamma_d$ ($\cc=1$ when $p=\gamma_d$ as $-\nabla^2\log\left(\frac{d\gamma_d}{dx}\right)=\Id_d$) so in that sense $p$ is more concentrated than $\gamma_d$ and we expect some type of contraction.